 Research and Policy

 Sabrina Fields is a second-year MPP student at Harris Public Policy.
 She works as a research assistant for William E. Wrather Distinguished Service Professor Robert Rosner and is the UChicago liaison at the Bulletin of the Atomic Scientists.
-She serves as the co-president of the Harris Energy and Environment Association, and in the summer of 2021, she works as a policy fellow with Generation Atomic.
+She serves as the co-president of the Harris Energy and Environment Association, and in the summer of 2021, she worked as a policy fellow with Generation Atomic.

 Prior to her time at the University of Chicago, Fields worked as a research associate focused on event detection through open source intelligence.
 Her most recent project looked at trends in misinformation, including detecting and analyzing networks of Coronavirus-related misinformation on social media platforms.
 Fields also conducted research on extremist messaging networks and emerging datasets.